Informal Visits

 If you've seen a vacancy you're interested in, there will usually be contact details for the relevant manager(s) and instructions on how to get in touch.
 Alternatively you could contact the recruitment and development team.

-If you feel stuck on what to say, have a look at the following for ideas:
+If you feel unsure about what to say or how to introduce yourself, have a look at the following ideas and useful phrases below:

-• I'm due to finish my [training/degree/masters] soon and have my heart set on applying to work in your organisation.
-I'm trying to decide what area I'd want to work in, so thought organising an informal visit beforehand could be a good idea.
-I'm particularly interested in [oncology, haematology and neurology]"
+- I'm due to finish my [insert training or qualification] soon and have my heart set on applying to work for your organisation.
+I'm trying to decide which area I'd be best suited to, and felt that organising an informal visit beforehand could be a good idea.
+I'm particularly interested in [insert field(s) of interest].

 Be specific